forta-network/docs/docs/sdk.md

 ## getJsonRpcUrl

 A convenience function called `getJsonRpcUrl` (python: `get_json_rpc_url`) can be used to load a JSON-RPC URL for your agent.
 When running in production, this function will return a URL injected by the scan node that is running the agent.
-When running in development, this function will return the `jsonRpcUrl` property specified in your config file.
+When running locally in development, this function will return the `jsonRpcUrl` property specified in your forta.config.json file.

 ## getFortaConfig

-A convenience function called `getFortaConfig` (python: `get_forta_config`) can be used to load your config file as an object to access any other properties.
+A convenience function called `getFortaConfig` (python: `get_forta_config`) can be used to load your forta.config.json file as an object to access any other properties.

 ## createBlockEvent